Giscard d'Estaing: France's modernising president - RFI

 He launched his political career in 1959, becoming finance minister in 1969.

-In 1966 he founded the Independent Republicans party, which eventually became the Union for French Democracy (UDF) -- a formation of disparate centre-right parties.
+In 1966 he founded the Independent Republicans party, which eventually became the centre-right Union for French Democracy (UDF).

-He emerged as the centre-right leader in the run up to his election in 1974.

-During his single seven-year mandate, Giscard launched far-reaching infrastructure modernisation projects, like the high-speed TGV train, and committed France to nuclear power.
+During his seven years in power between 1974 and 1981, Giscard launched far-reaching infrastructure modernisation projects, like the high-speed TGV train, and committed France to nuclear power.

+An economic liberal with pro-US leanings, Giscard was also more outward-looking than his predecessors.

-He forged a powerful Franco-German alliance with Social Democratic Chancellor Helmut Schmidt -- the pair spearheading the European Economic and Monetary Union that laid the groundwork for an eventual single currency.
+He forged a powerful Franco-German alliance with Social Democratic chancellor Helmut Schmidt, with the pair spearheading the European Economic and Monetary Union that laid the groundwork for an eventual single currency.

-Symbolically, he had been born in the German city of Koblenz while it was under French occupation in the aftermath of World War I.

 - 'A job unfinished' -